 An Associate Supervisor (End-user) is not required to hold academic qualifications; however, they should possess expertise in the HDR candidate’s research area.

 No, the role is voluntary.
-An institutional commitment to reciprocity underpins it; that is, the end-user, ACU and the HDR candidate all realise benefits from the association.
+It is grounded in a shared commitment to reciprocity, where the end-user, ACU, and the HDR candidate all benefit from the collaboration.

-The Principal Supervisor recommends the appointment of an Associate Supervisor (End-user) in consultation with the Co-supervisor and HDR candidate for approval by the Pro Vice-Chancellor, Research.
-An appointment can take place at any time during the HDR candidate’s candidature; however, an advantage of including an Associate Supervisor (End-user) on admission is that the end-user can inform the research question, thereby ensuring the relevance of the research to industry.
+The appointment of an Associate Supervisor (End-user) is recommended by the Principal Supervisor, in consultation with the Co-supervisor and the HDR candidate, and is subject to approval by the Pro Vice-Chancellor, Research.
+While this appointment can occur at any stage of the candidate’s research journey, involving an Associate Supervisor (End-user) at the time of admission offers a key advantage: it allows the end-user to contribute to shaping the research question, enhancing the relevance and potential impact of the research within industry or community settings.

 How to apply

-To express interest or find out more, please contact the Graduate Research School.
+To express interest in becoming an Associate Supervisor (End-user) or to find out more, please contact the Graduate Research School.
+Research candidates interested in appointing an Associate Supervisor (End-user) to their supervisory panel should liaise with their Principal Supervisor.

 grs.partnerships@acu.edu.au